 This is one of Galway’s best shops, a family run health food shop, come fruit and veg shop, come quality wine shop!

 What I love most about this place is that it has kept its old-school charm and its a joy to shop in here.
-One of my favorite times of the day when I lived in Galway was coming here after early morning yoga practice, just as they were opening and shopping to the sound of Lyric FM.
+One of my favorite times of the day when I lived in Galway was coming here after early morning yoga practice, just as they were opening up and shopping to the sound of Marty in the Morning on Lyric FM.
 (I’m easily pleased 🙂 )

 Location 6-8 Sea Road, Galway.

 I can’t recommend Sinead highly enough!
 I always come out of a session totally relaxed, rejuvenated.

 Sinead has been working for over 10 years full time in the holistic field and now specializes in Bio-Energy.
 A gentle and restorative treatment that rebalances the nervous system while subtly releasing the effect of stress.
 The relaxing treatment aids in re-setting the nervous system and energy of the body to restore to health.